 - Let your muscles relax and let the bed take your weight.

 - From here, you can either continue with a traditional technique, or listen to some relaxing music.

-A lot of people ask me how to meditate in the shower.
-And no wonder.
+Another simple way to meditate at home is in the shower.
 Showers are relaxing and therapeutic.
 Just be aware that there is the possibility of falling over in the shower and getting a spinal injury.
 Play it safe.
 And don’t go too deep when meditating in the shower.

 Here’s how to meditate in the shower:

 - Start by getting the water to the right temperature.

 - Make sure you’re standing tall and relaxed with good posture.